-Head and Neck Cancer Screenings and Exams
+Head Neck and Throat Cancer Screenings and Exams

 Tobacco and alcohol use are two of the main causes of head and neck cancers.
 If you use tobacco or drink, you should discuss your head and neck health with your doctor.